Pi4J/pi4j-v1/README.md

   *  Updated Serial interface to extend from AutoCloseable.
   *  Updated MCP3008 ADC implementation and example code.
   *  Updated MCP4725 DAC implementation and example code.
+  *  Fixed #135; Serial communication using 7 Data Bits not working.
   *  Fixed #180; WiringPiISR() callback causing native crash (NPE)
   *  Fixed SPI issue where internal buffer was limited to 2048 bytes.
 Dynamically allocated now.
   *  Fixed the Pi4J Serial interface to use the new Serial JNI implementation